To experience the best possible website visit

 In designing uptoncountrypark.com we have sought to understand the needs and aspirations of people with disabilities and do our utmost to ensure that there is no discrimination on the grounds of disability.
-Upton Country Park and Borough of Poole is committed to equality of opportunity for all, and aims to provide access for people with disabilities.
+Upton Country Park and BCP Council is committed to equality of opportunity for all, and aims to provide access for people with disabilities.

 W3C Standards compliance

 This website has been developed with the intention of making it accessible to as many visitors as possible.
 We have achieved this by ensuring that the site has been structured in a logical way with clear navigation.

 We have used Cascading Style Sheets (CSS) to control the visual layout of the site.
 If your browser does not support CSS or you choose to override our style sheet with browser settings, the site is still readable/usable.

 The primary website content is always available via the primary (main) and secondary (top) navigation menus that run along the top of the page; on desktops and laptops these navigation menus are ‘fixed’ (i.e. they do not scroll with the page content, remaining visible and easily accessible at all times).